25prabhu10/notes/docs/Languages/Git/Git.md

 ### Commit

 Create a commit, which is like a snapshot of your repository.
-These commits are snapshots of your entire repository at specific times.
+These commits are snapshots of your entire repository at specific times

-- Make new commits often, based around logical units of change.
+- Make new commits often, based around logical units of change

-- Over time, commits should tell a story of the history of your repository and how it came to be the way that it currently is.
+- Over time, commits should tell a story of the history of your repository and how it came to be the way that it currently is

-- Commits include lots of metadata in addition to the contents and message, like the author, timestamp, and more.
+- Commits include lots of metadata in addition to the contents and message, like the author, timestamp, and more

-- Each commit contains an unique hash number.
+- Each commit contains an unique hash number

-- To view the details of a commit including the metadata and the changes made in the commit use the [git show](#show) command.
+- To view the details of a commit including the metadata and the changes made in the commit use the [git show](#show) command

 ```bash
 # start commit process